Scott Frank: Career

 While a student at the University of California, Frank first had the idea for what would become the script for Little Man Tate in 1981, thinking that, in the aftermath of the Iran hostage crisis there was "a slight petulance to world events at the time" and envisioning "an eight year old who was making more sense of the world than Ted Koppel."
 After graduation he worked as a bartender while attempting to sell the script, which eventually led to his hiring an agent, and subsequently being hired by Paramount Pictures in 1984.
-It would take several years before the script was made, with Frank's first produced screenwriting work in the meantime being the 1987 film Plain Clothes, which he would later describe as "terrible."
-Little Man Tate was ultimately made in 1991 as the directorial debut of actress Jodie Foster.
+It would take several years before the script was produced, with Frank's first filmed work being the 1987 film Plain Clothes, which he would later describe as "terrible."
+Little Man Tate was ultimately made in 1991 as the directorial debut of Jodie Foster.

 In the years to follow, Frank's filmography included scripts for Dead Again, Malice, Heaven's Prisoners, and Get Shorty.
-The latter earned him his first award nominations with both the Writers Guild and the Golden Globes.
+The last earned him his first award nominations with both the Writers Guild and the Golden Globes.
 He credited the success of Get Shorty with reviving his interest in the job after a bad experience on Malice, and was particularly pleased as a longtime fan of Elmore Leonard's novels that he felt had not received satisfactory film adaptations previously.
 This success led to his being asked to work on another Elmore Leonard adaptation, Steven Soderbergh's 1998 film Out of Sight starring George Clooney and Jennifer Lopez.
-The film was not a commercial success but earned warm critical plaudits.
+The film was not a commercial success but earned critical plaudits.
 Frank won both the Writers Guild of America Award for Best Adapted Screenplay and the Edgar Award from the Mystery Writers of America, and was nominated for the Academy Award for Best Adapted Screenplay.

 Frank was recruited by Steven Spielberg to work on the script for Minority Report, a Philip K. Dick adaptation, which he would later say was "a very difficult screenplay to write because it was loaded with so much technical detail."
 He performed second unit directing duties for one segment of the film, an area of filmmaking he had contemplated moving into for some time.
 Minority Report earned him the Saturn Award for Best Writing and several other nominations, including for Hugo and Nebula awards.
 Other credits from this period included The Interpreter and Marley & Me, the latter described as a film he would not have imagined himself working on but which he developed "a big soft spot for."
 By 2024, Frank had worked on nearly 60 films, including uncredited rewrites on films such as Saving Private Ryan, Entrapment, Dawn of the Dead, Night at the Museum and Gravity.